 The only place in Europe where tea is grown is situated in the Azores.
 On the north coast of Sao Miguel you can follow the “Ruta do Chá” or tea trail.
 A visit to the old tea factory “Chá Gorreana” is a must, but even better is to wander off amidst the tea plantations across the road!

-The trail starts from the parking lot at “Chá Gorreana”.
+Hiking on Sao Miguel doesn’t need to be strenuous.
+This trail starts right from the parking lot at “Chá Gorreana”.
 Cross the gate of the tea plantations and follow a dirt road, parallel to the main road, that winds among the plantations and woodland.

 After crossing a stone bridge, pastures will take place over the tea plantations and the woods.
 There are plenty of beautiful flowers to spot.
 At the highest point of the trail, enjoy the amazing views over the north coast of Sao Miguel!